nearform/commentami/docs/example-auth-and-user-data.md

   plugin: require('@nearform/commentami-backend-hapi-plugin'),
   options: {
     [...],
-    routes: {
-      cors: true,
-      auth: 'simple',
-      getUser: async (request, payload) => {
-        let user = request.auth.credentials

-        return user
-      }
-    },
     hooks: commentsHooks
   }
 }])
 ```

-the `comments-hooks.js` file will export and object with two properties `fetchedComment` and `fetchedComments`.
-These are the functions the plugin will use to decorate one single comment or a list of comments with data we will provide.
+The `comments-hooks.js` file will export an object with two properties: `fetchedComment` and `fetchedComments`.
+These are the functions the plugin will use to decorate one single comment or a list of comments with data you will provide.

-This is `comments-hooks.js` content in our example
+The following is our example `comments-hooks.js` content

 ```
 // THIS IS NOT FOR A PRODUCTION ENVIRONMENT